Work Space: El Paso TX. Chiropractor Dr. Alex Jimenez looks at the work space environment to see if it is in fact spine friendly.

 - If using a notebook, consider getting an external monitor or keyboard (or both).
 This enables each of those parts individually to move to develop a comfortable arrangement.

 #5.
 Take A Break

 Not just a coffee break but a spine break.
 Stretch, take a quick walk, get the blood flowing.
 It’s simple to get caught up in work and forget that you’ve been sitting or typing for a straight hour.
 Whether it’s a 15-minute walk or two-minute stretch session, occasional breaks can help revive your muscles, and perhaps you can find feel more productive, too.

 You spend lots of time at work—why not take a few extra steps to develop a space that does your back a number of favors in return?

 Chiropractic Clinic Extra: Stress Management Treatment

-The information herein on "Is Your Work Space Spine-Friendly?" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Is Your Work Space Spine-Friendly?" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.

 Dr. Alex Jimenez DC, MSACP, RN* CIFM*, IFMCP*, ATN*, CCST